murtyjones/murtyjones.github.io/_posts/2021-11-28-svelte-cwasm-workers-how-to.md

 </main>
 ```

-- We add a `canvasTransferred` variable locally so that we can avoid attempting to render until the offscreen canvas has been transferred
+- We add a `canvasTransferred` variable locally so that we can avoid attempting to render until the offscreen canvas has been transferred to the worker
-- Our reactive `$` block calls `render` any time `text` changes
+- Our reactive `$` block calls `render` whenever the value of `text` changes
-- The `render` function posts a `"render"` message to the web worker and includes text to render
+- The `render` function posts a `"render"` message to the web worker and includes the text to render

 Next, let's handle the `"render"` message in the worker: